 Language: means one of the languages on the list of available languages provided by the PureClarity Software.

 Meta Data: the aggregated data derived from analysing the Visitors’ behaviour.

 Normal Business Hours: 9.00 am to 5.00 pm local UK time, each Business Day.

 Online Quotation: the quotation, issued by PureClarity to the Customer, which details the Services to be provided, the limit allowances and the Subscription Fees, as amended from time to time in accordance with these Terms.

-Personalized Campaign: a merchandising campaign that is personalised for an individual and/or Customer Segment.
+Personalised Campaign: a merchandising campaign that is personalised for an individual and/or the Customer Segment.

-Platform Provisions: defined upper monthly limit allowances as detailed in the Online Quotation for number of Sites, Store Views, Languages, Authorised Users, Active SKUs, Customer Segments, Personalized Campaigns, Data Storage, Product Deltas, Analytics storage, Campaign Emails, Staging Environment and Site impressions per month.
+Platform Provisions: defined upper monthly limit allowances as detailed in the Order Online Quotation for number of Store Views, Languages, Staging Environment and Site Page Views per month.

 Product Delta: a feed of product data transmitted to the PureClarity Software that contains one or more product changes and represents a small percentage of a whole product data feed.